+ISC 6153 Environments of a Changing Planet 3

-EVR 5320 Environmental Resource Management 3
+EVR 6377 Natural Resource Conservation and

-EVR 5355 Environmental Resource Policy 3
+Policy 3

-EVR 6950 Graduate Seminar 3
+EVR 6950 Graduate Seminar 1

+ISC 5150 Introduction to Research in Earth and

+Environmental Sciences 2

 EVR 6971 Master's Thesis 6

 Research Methods or Analysis Course 3

 Electives 18

 Total Credits 36

 The research methods course and electives are selected in consultation with student's thesis advisor.
-Elective courses are chosen in one of the two graduate concentrations (see below) and fit the student's thesis research.
+Elective courses fit the student's thesis research.
 Additional Master's Thesis, Thesis Research, or Graduate Independent Study up to a maximum total of 3 credits may also be applied as elective credit.
 A maximum of six credit hours may be taken at the 4000 level, and a minimum of six credit hours of electives must be taken in Environmental Studies.
-Students must demonstrate a competency in Statistics (equivalent to two courses of undergraduate statistics, taken prior to the admission into the program, with a "B" or better grade in both courses, or two courses of graduate statistics with a "C" or better grade in both courses).
+Students must demonstrate a competency in Statistics (equivalent to two courses of undergraduate statistics, taken prior to the admission into the program, with a "B" or better grade in both courses, or one course of graduate statistics with a "C" or better grade in both courses).
 Additional course work may be recommended by the advisory committee.